awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 For detailed information about how to retrieve your data from an irrecoverable volume to a new volume, see [The Console Says That Your Volume Is Irrecoverable](troubleshoot-volume-issues.md#troubleshoot-volume-issues.VolumeIrrecoverable)\.

-## Recovering Your Data from an Irrecoverable Tape<a name="recover-from-tape"></a>
+## Recovering your data from an irrecoverable tape<a name="recover-from-tape"></a>

 If your tape encounters a failure and the status of the tape is IRRECOVERABLE, we recommend you use one of the following options to recover your data or resolve the failure depending on your situation:
 + If you need the data on the irrecoverable tape, you can recover the tape to a new gateway\.
 + If you don't need the data on the tape, and the tape has never been archived, you can simply delete the tape from your tape gateway\.

    For detailed information about how to recover your data or resolve the failure if your tape is IRRECOVERABLE, see [Troubleshooting Irrecoverable Tapes](Main_TapesIssues-vtl.md#IrrecoverableTapes)\.

-## Recovering Your Data from a Malfunctioning Cache Disk<a name="recover-from-cahe-disk"></a>
+## Recovering your data from a malfunctioning cache disk<a name="recover-from-cahe-disk"></a>

 If your cache disk encounters a failure, we recommend you use the following steps to recover your data depending on your situation:
 + If the malfunction occurred because a cache disk was removed from your host, shut down the gateway, re\-add the disk, and restart the gateway\.